JonMagon/KDiskMark/README.md

 ```

 ## Localization [![Crowdin](https://badges.crowdin.net/kdiskmark/localized.svg)](https://crowdin.com/project/kdiskmark)
 To help with localization you can use [Crowdin](https://crowdin.com/project/kdiskmark) or translate files in `data/translations` with [Qt Linguist](https://doc.qt.io/Qt-5/linguist-translators.html) directly.
 To add a new language, copy `data/translations/kdiskmark.ts` to `data/translations/kdiskmark_<ISO 639-1 language code>_<ISO 3166-1 alpha-2 language code>.ts`, translate it, then add the file to the TS_FILES variable in CMakeLists.txt, and create a pull request.
-It is also possible to add localized Comment and Keywords sections into `data/kdiskmark.desktop`.
+It is also possible to add localized Comment and Keywords sections into `data/kdiskmark.desktop` and message for PolicyKit authorization into `data/dev.jonmagon.kdiskmark.helper.policy`.

 Languages currently available:
 * Chinese (Simplified)